openstack-archive/infra-manual/doc/source/drivers.rst

 that removes all of the files from your project except the README.
 Replace the contents of the README with a message such as this::

-  This project is no longer mantained.
+  This project is no longer maintained.

   The contents of this repository are still available in the Git source code management system.
 To see the contents of this